• About

 About

-My PhD advisor is Daniel Holz, and I am a member of the LIGO-Virgo-KAGRA Scientific Collaboration.
-I am a NRT DSEER fellow and a NSF Graduate Research Fellow.
+I am a PhD student at the University of Chicago working with Professor Daniel Holz, and I am a member of the LIGO-Virgo-KAGRA Scientific Collaboration.
+I am a NSF Graduate Research Fellow and a William Rainey Harper Fellow.

 In my free time, I like to hike, take care of plants, and spend time by Lake Michigan.